 Other items you could marble : wood pieces, ornaments, gift tags

 The best way I have found to float the acrylic paint on water is by using liquid starch.
-If you can’t find liquid starch (I found mine ONLY at the local grocery store), there is an easy recipe to make your own.
+If you can’t find liquid starch (I could only find it at the local grocery store), I have an easy recipe to make your own.

 I searched high and low for liquid starch and could only find one brand available at my local grocery store.
 No other stores appeared to carry liquid starch… but the Sta-Flo brand worked wonderfully, so it seemed worth the effort of searching it out.